Immigration to Malaysia

 Taxes

-If you are working or staying in Malaysia, this is must to know about the taxation system in this country.
+If you are working or staying in Malaysia, this is a must to know about the taxation system in this country.
 Income tax is called as (cukai pendapatan).
 But there is no need to panic as an employee, it is the employer’s duty to submit your income tax to the Lembaga Hasil Dalam Negeri Malaysia (LHDN) or Inland Revenue Board (IRB).
-However it is good to know the basics of income taxes calculation.
+However, it is good to know the basics of income tax calculation.
 While the employer pays taxes for you, it is your take to file the income tax returns.
-Income tax is a type of tax that government levies on business and individuals income.
+Income tax is a type of tax that government levies on business and individual income.

-Collected amount through taxes is used for government and community expenses, like healthcare, infrastructure and other activities.
+The collected amount through taxes is used for government and community expenses, like healthcare, infrastructure, and other activities.
 Taxation rates differ from country to country.
-Income taxes in this country are “territorial”, means a person or entity is taxed only on incomes earned in the country.
+Income taxes in this country are “territorial”, which means a person or entity is taxed only on incomes earned in the country.
 Personal income taxes are distinguished as progressive or flat, depending on the type of work and tenure in Malaysia.
-This is a tax friendly county, especially for foreigners.
-Average tax rate is 18.4 percent and marginal tax rate is 28.9 percent.
-Marginal means immediate additional income is taxed on this rate.
+This is a tax-friendly county, especially for foreigners.
+The average tax rate is 18.4 percent and the marginal tax rate is 28.9 percent.
+Marginal means immediate additional income is taxed at this rate.

 For more information please visit: www.jobstreet.com.my